php/php-langspec/spec/php-spec-draft.md

 when that `Point` is unserialized.
 This information is transient and need not be preserved across program executions.
-(The same can be true for other transient properties, such as those that contain temporary results or run-time caches.)
+(The same can be true for other transient properties, such as those that contain temporary results or run-time caches).
 Furthermore, consider a class `ColoredPoint` that extends `Point` by adding a `color` property.
 The following code shows how these classes need be defined in order for both `Points` and `ColoredPoints` to be serialized and unserialized: